American Realism to Pop Art: What’s Going On?

 3. Universe and Object

 In the 1960s Realism took a new turn with the advent of Pop Art.
-Artists such as Andy Warhol, Jasper Johns, George Segal, Roy Lichtenstein, took popular images found in advertising, newspapers, and movies, as well as commonplace objects and dignified them as subjects of fine art:
+Artists such as Andy Warhol, Jasper Johns, George Segal, Roy Lichtenstein, took popular images found in advertising, newspapers, and movies, as well as commonplace objects and dignified them as subjects of fine art (click on images to get larger size):

 Warhol, Campbells Soup